 For the best results, combine your PPC spend with traffic sent from outside Amazon.

-This will allow you to control and scale the amount of traffic you’re sending to your Amazon product listing.
-It will also let you filter traffic to increase your conversion rate, and use keyword-optimized URLs to rank specific keywords faster.
+This will allow you to control and scale the amount of traffic you’re sending to your Amazon product listing, and help you filter low-intent traffic to increase your conversion rate.

 There are two external traffic sources we’d recommend for this.